Chris-N-E/GA_Capstone_project/README.md

 # Predicting Employee Churn

-This project was completed as part of the General Assembly Data Science Immersive bootcamp.
-This document discusses the problem, hypothesis, methodology, conclusion, and tools used.
+This project was undertaken as a solo project and completed as part of the General Assembly Data Science Immersive bootcamp over a 5 week period.
+This ReadMe discusses the problem, hypothesis, methodology, conclusion, and tools used.

 ## Problem Statement
 Employee turnover or churn is a costly problem for companies and is the rate at which an employer gains and losses employees.